jaskarn145/SkipTest/ReadMe.md

 2) Name of restaurant
 3) is the Restaurant New? with new tag with yellow color , so that user can check which restaurant is new
 4) Rating
-5) Is restrat open or close
+5) Is Restaurant open or close
 6) Cuisine Type
-7) Opening time
+7) Opening time (using moment library and API)
-8) Delivery Time
+8) Delivery Time (using moment library and API)
 9) delivery estimation time (eta)

+I have included 3 tests in this react native project

+Two of those are snapshot testing of Dashboard screen and App .
+One test is written for element check of searchbar ,because that the main element of app.